 Audio may refer to any of the following:

-1. Audio is a term used to describe any sound or noise in a range the human ear is capable of hearing.
-Measured in hertz, the audio signal on a computer is generated using a sound card and heard through speakers or headphones.
+1. Audio describes any sound or noise in a range the human ear can hear.
+An audio signal is measured in hertz and on a computer is generated using a sound card and heard through speakers or headphones.

 How is an audio file created?